jafetsoto/JafetSoto/README.md

 - **Digital Computer Architecture**: Understanding the core principles and design methodologies.
 - **VLSI Flow and RTL Design**: Proficiency in these critical aspects of hardware design.
 - **Embedded Systems**: Strong knowledge and practical expertise.
 - **FPGA Technology**: Substantial experience and skills in FPGA utilization.
+Familiarity with industry protocols such as AXI and I2C.